-- i.
-Up to 5 000 residential units
+- i) Up to 5,000 residential units;

-- ii.
-A minimum of 21 600m2 of retail and service commercial floorspace
+- ii) A minimum of 21,600m2 of retail and service commercial floorspace;

-- iii.
-A minimum of 6100m2 of community services and facilities (civic uses)
+- iii) A minimum of 6,100m2 of community services and facilities (civic uses);

-- iv.
-A minimum of 33 600m2 of offices
+- iv) A minimum of 33,600m2 of offices; and,

-- v.
-4.83 ha of public parks and open space.
+- v) 4.83 ha of public parks and open space.

-The development and acquisition of Pomona Mills Creek Park, and transit circulator connection north to Richmond Hill Transit Station through the CNR underpass (Transit Concourse), among other requirements established in the Langstaff Gateway Development Phasing Plan, shall be implemented in Phase 1 for the Langstaff Gateway West.
+The development and acquisition of Pomona Mills Creek Park, and transit circulator connection north to Richmond Hill Transit Station through the Highway 407 underpass (Transit Concourse) adjacent to the CN Rail line, amongst other requirements established in the Langstaff Gateway Development Phasing Plan, shall be implemented in Phase 1 for the Langstaff Gateway West.

-Phase 1 for the Langstaff Gateway East shall include completion of the Langstaff Woodlot Management Plan, and development and acquisition of parklands associated with Woodland Park and Linear Park East, and completion of the Cedar Avenue underpass north to Richmond Hill, among other requirements established in the Langstaff Gateway Development Phasing Plan.
+Phase 1 for the Langstaff Gateway East shall include completion of the Langstaff Woodlot Management Plan, and development and acquisition of parklands associated with Woodland Park and Linear Park East, and completion of the Cedar Avenue extension north from Langstaff Road in Markham to High Tech Road in Richmond Hill, amongst other requirements established in the Langstaff Gateway Development Phasing Plan.